-MHG 642 3 hrs.
-Foundations of Hospitality Industry
+FOUNDATION OF HOSPITALITY INDUSTRY MHG 642 3 hrs.

 This course examines the management techniques employed in hospitality companies.
 It focuses on information and conceptual tools needed to familiarize students with fundamentals of the global hospitality industry.
 Topics like characteristics of services industry, service quality, production and distribution of hospitality products are discussed.